fastlane/fastlane/fastlane/lib/fastlane/actions/docs/capture_ios_screenshots.md

 ```

 By default, _snapshot_ will wait for a short time for the animations to finish.
-If you're skipping the animations, this is wait time is unnecessary and can be skipped:
+If you're skipping the animations, this wait time is unnecessary and can be skipped:

 ```swift
 setupSnapshot(app, waitForAnimations: false)